ess-aar/CIS-566-final-project/README.md

   Some UI additions are as follows:
   <ul>
     <li><b>Number of seeds</b> input</li>
     <li>Sliders to control the <b>weights</b> of land, water, coastline, mountain, forest and river tiles.
-All slider values range from 1 - 200 (expect river, which ranges from 0 - 50, so you can turn choose to have no rivers in your scene).</li>
+All slider values range from 1 - 200 (except river, which ranges from 0 - 50, so you can choose to have no rivers in your scene).</li>
     <li>Press Space bar to <b>toggle UI</b></li>
     <li>Press C key to <b>enable free camera</b> movement</li>
     <li>Press and hold Middle mouse button to <b>pan the camera</b> while in free camera mode</li>